Leadership, Board & Staff

 After an initial career as an opera singer, Allan transitioned to arts management in 1999.
 Since that time, he has enjoyed a varied career as an accomplished opera administrator, music educator, cantorial soloist and composer.

 As an opera administrator, Allan held key positions with the Houston Grand Opera (Assistant Artistic Administrator), Pittsburgh Opera (Director of Artistic Administration), Madison Opera (General Director) and Minnesota Opera (President and General Director).

-For the 2019 Festival Season, the Festival Orchestra, joined by the Phoenix Girls Chorus, performed Allan’s “Schlof Main Kind, A Yiddish Lullaby” featuring the Violins of Hope, a collection of violins recovered from the Holocaust.
+For the 2019 Arizona Musicfest season, the Festival Orchestra, joined by the Phoenix Girls Chorus, performed Allan’s “Schlof Main Kind, A Yiddish Lullaby” featuring the Violins of Hope, a collection of violins recovered from the Holocaust.
 (Click picture to view performance video).
 Following the Musicfest performances, this work was performed at the National Cathedral in Washington DC as part of a Holocaust commemoration, and in 2021 the work was featured in a virtual gala event for Violins of Hope LA.

 Allan holds degrees in vocal performance and music education from the Ithaca College School of Music, where he was honored as the College’s 2004 “Distinguished Young Alumni Award” recipient.

 Originally from Marblehead, Massachusetts, Allan currently resides in Phoenix, AZ along with his wife Christina Harrop and their sons, Jonah and Elliot.

 Maestro Robert Moody